How to Create Assignment Rules in Salesforce

 As an example, we’ll use Case Queue and Case Assignment Rules creation in Salesforce.

-To create a Case queue, do the following:
+To create a Case queue in Salesforce, do the following:

 - Setup -> type Queue in the Quick Find box -> enter the Name and Label.